fkmooney/Analysis/Real Estate Analysis/readme.md

-# Homebuying and Real Estate Analysis
+# Real Estate Analysis for Homebuying

 ## Links to Fred Data: <br>